How to set up a family history research log. Learn how to organise family history

 |

 You may think you're too busy to keep a family history research log.
 However we would argue that if you are busy, and only have time to snatch moments here and there to do your family history, that you are too busy NOT to keep a family history log!
 By incorporating a research log into the way you do your family history, you’ll find that you can pick it up and make the most every moment for family history, whether in the garden or on the go.
+Dr Sophie Kay shares some essential tips to get you started with a family history research log.

-Why is a family history research log useful?
+Why keep a family history research log?

 When doing family history we find ourselves gathering a vast amount of fascinating information.
 It takes time and care to find it and we don’t want to waste time by searching for it over and again.